mwiede/jsch/Readme.md

 Up until `0.2.26` the versioning followed the original jsch scheme, from `2.27.0` on, we switched to [semantic versioning](https://semver.org), expressing that the library api is stable and used in production.

-## How to you use this library as a replacement for `com.jcraft:jsch`
+## How do you use this library as a replacement for `com.jcraft:jsch`

 Make sure, that you only have one jsch dependency on your classpath.
 For example you can check the output of `mvn dependency:tree`.